Dev5ter/tww-rando-tracker/README.md

 # FORK CHANGES
-- Only supported locations show up
+- Only ww.apworld supported locations show up
 - Only start with swift sail
 - Back to old style of this tracker with html/css instead of node